-Figure 18 Web Site 2016 Browser Preference
+Figure 16 Web Site 2016 Browser Preference

-9.2.1 Search Engine
+15.1.1 Search Engine

-Key to effective use of the Internet is being able to find what one is looking for.
+Key to effective use of the internet is being able to find what one is looking for.
 Our preferred search engine is Google.
+But it is disconcerting how much information about Google has amassed about me by using their products.

-9.3 Secure Remote Access - IPSEC and SSL/TLS
+15.2 Secure Remote Access - IPSEC and SSL/TLS